voceconnect/wp-twitter-cards/README.md

 In the post edit view configure the Twitter Card metabox to enable the tag output.

 ## Changelog
+**1.2.0**
+* Modify handling to prevent fatal errors when dependencies are loaded before WP

 **1.1**
 * Adding support for player card